Politics, Society and Culture in Cuba

 - Meet with Cuban University students

-- Attend Cuban cultural events, including a jazz club and possibly ballet
+- Attend Cuban cultural events, including music, art, and dance

-- Travel to Santa Clara to visit the Che Guevara Memorial
+- Travel to Villa Clara to visit the Che Guevara Memorial

-- Meet representatives of Cuban political organizations, including the Federation of Cuban Women and a member of parliament
+- Meet representatives of Cuban political organizations, including the Federation of Cuban Women and the Municipal Assembly of People's Power

 - Tour of the city of Havana including its colonial sector